theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 #
 > The idea staggered me       .
 I    remembered , of course , that         the World’s Series had been
 # D+  NSg  V/J       NPr/ISg+ .
 ISg+ V/J        .
 P  NSg/V+ .
 NSg/I/C/Ddem D+  NSg$+   NSgPl+ V   NSg/V
 > fixed in      1919 , but     if    I    had thought of it       at    all          I    would have   thought of it       as    a
 # V/J   NPr/J/P #    .
-NSg/C/P NSg/C ISg+ V   NSg/V   P  NPr/ISg+ NSg/P NSg/I/J/C/Dq ISg+ NSg/VX NSg/VX NSg/V   P  NPr/ISg+ NSg/R D/P+
+NSg/C/P NSg/C ISg+ V   NSg/V   P  NPr/ISg+ NSg/P NSg/I/J/C/Dq ISg+ VX    NSg/VX NSg/V   P  NPr/ISg+ NSg/R D/P+
 > thing  that          merely happened , the end   of some      inevitable chain  .
 It       never occurred
 # NSg/V+ NSg/I/C/Ddem+ R      V/J      .
 D   NSg/V P  I/J/R/Dq+ NSg/J+     NSg/V+ .
 NPr/ISg+ R     V
 > to me       that          one       man      could  start to play  with the faith of fifty million